How to Blind Bake a Pie Crust

 - At this point, I like use a pie crust shield to line the edge of the crust so that the edges don't get too brown.
 Get a square of aluminum foil a little bigger than the size of your pie.
 Fold it in half, then in half again so that it's in quarters.
 Then use scissors to cut out the middle section.
 When you open it, you will have a square of foil with a circle cut out from the center.
 Mold this around the edges of your pie.

-- Place the pie crust back in the oven at 375 for another 15-20 minutes, until the edges are a nice deep golden color.
+- Remember to lower the temperature of the oven to 375.
+Place the pie crust back in the oven at 375 for another 12-20 minutes, until the edges are a nice deep golden color.

 - If you are making a fresh fruit pie or cream pie and won't be baking the crust again, bake a couple minutes longer until the bottom is a nice golden tan color.
 If you are filling the pie with custard and baking is again, you can take it out now.